jlukecarlson/PReTweet/README.md

     - This file matches tweets to their IDs.
 Each tweet is assigned a specific ID because putting the entire tweet in output files could create formatting problems.
 - ***worker_quality.csv***
     - This file contains the output of  *quality_control_module.py* and has the _Name_ and _Quality_ fields.

+*note: our project does not use any raw data, instead it will be based on user input.

 ___src___ |